 - Support your user-generated content campaign with paid social ads

-The Challenges of User-Generated Content
+The Challenges of User-Generated Content for Ecommerce

 Why Is Content Moderation Important For User-Generated Campaigns?

 You also need someone who can moderate and curate the content, engaging users in conversation with a clear brand voice, providing support, and dealing with any issues.
-Building user-generated content takes continual, consistent time and resource.
+Building user-generated content takes continual, consistent time and resources.

 - Virgin Holidays increased online bookings by 260% with their Black Friday #RedIsTheNewBlack campaign, which encouraged users to tweet the hashtag.
 Once it had been tweeted a certain number of times, special holiday offers would ‘unlock’ and everyone who had used the hashtag would be entered into a competition.